Categories: Skin Care

 The Purpose of Alcohol in Skin Care Products

-Have you ever read the ingredients list on skin care labels and noticed that alcohol is one of them?
+Have you ever read the ingredient list on skin care labels and noticed that alcohol is one of them?
 This can be pretty confusing, but there’s a good reason it’s in there.
 Alcohol is often added to skincare products to help balance out the pH level or dissolve oil-based ingredients.
 It also helps make the product lighter and evaporate quickly.

 While it may be useful in these ways, it’s important to understand that not all alcohol is created equal.
 There are many different types of alcohol used in skin care products, and some are more drying than others.